 It signifies tranquility achieved through liberation from the cycle of life and death (known as samsara).

-The statue depicts a serene and composed Buddha in the final moments of his life, prior to entering Nirvana.
+The statue depicts a serene and composed Buddha in the final moments of his life before entering Nirvana.

 Each position of his right hand has a different significance.
-The right hand supporting the head signifies that Buddha is resting, while the right hand placed next to the body signifies that Buddha has entered Nirvana.
+The right hand supporting the head signifies that Buddha is resting, while the right hand beside the body signifies that Buddha has entered Nirvana.

 Medicine Buddha – it signifies the healing of physical and spiritual sickness.

-It signifies wisdom, knowledge and understanding the self in the journey of life.
+It signifies wisdom, knowledge, and understanding of the self in life’s journey.

 Known as the Dharmachakra Mudra, or the teaching Buddha, this statue it is a symbol of true enlightenment with no attachments to the material world.